rfhb/ctrdata/cran-comments.md

 Explanation of NOTES:
 - links are accessible manually but may respond with an HTML error 403 in test systems
-- https://eudract.ema.europa.eu/ may present an incomplete certificate chain.
+- https://eudract.ema.europa.eu/ may present an incomplete certificate chain

 ## Submission reason